alukosdev/ccsp/guidance/owasp-top-10.md

 ==- Broken Access Control
 <span id="rev1"></span>Access control enforces policy such that users cannot act outside of their intended permissions.
 Failures typically lead to unauthorized information disclosure, modification, or destruction of all data or performing a business function outside the user's limits.[[¹]](#ref1)

++++ CWEs
+- CWE-200: Exposure of Sensitive Information to an Unauthorized Actor
+- CWE-201: Insertion of Sensitive Information Into Sent Data
+- CWE-352: Cross-Site Request Forgery
 +++ Attack Scenarios
 +++ Prevention
 +++